auchung/seasonal-recipes/README.md

 Cross-validation was performed on the training set only.

----

 ### Best Hyperparameters

 - `n_estimators`: _(e.g., 100)_
 - `max_depth`: _(e.g., 10)_

----

 ### Evaluation

 - **Final RMSE**: _(insert your final model’s test RMSE, e.g., 0.3712)_

 Compared to our baseline, this model reduced error and demonstrated improved predictive power — particularly due to the new features and model flexibility.

----

-### Conclusion

 The final model performs better than the baseline, supporting the idea that text-based and temporal features (like `description_length` and `is_weekend`) help explain user ratings.
 This model is more expressive and better suited for capturing subtle interactions between recipe attributes.

+---

 ## Fairness Analysis